Sharyn Alfonsi has contributed reports to 60 Minutes since 2015. The 2018-'19 season is her fifth with the broadcast.

-Among her reports for the sports-news magazine are recent stories about injuries caused to teens who play only one sport year-round and sudden deaths among young athletes with undetected heart problems.
-She has done several athlete profiles, includingand the poignant portrait of Crew Coach Harry Parker, who coached Harvard to a final victory before dying as one of the most successful collegiate coaches in history.
+Her work for the sports edition of 60 Minutes includes stories on injuries caused to teens who play only one sport year-round and sudden deaths among young athletes with undetected heart problems.
+She has done several sports profiles, iand the poignant portrait of Harry Parker, who coached the Harvard varsity crew team to a final victory before dying as one of the most successful collegiate coaches in history.

 Before her time at ABC, Alfonsi had been a CBS News correspondent based in New York since July 2004 and was the lead correspondent on many domestic and international stories.
 Alfonsi covered the school shootings at Virginia Tech and reported for all CBS News broadcasts.
 In 2006, she reported from the Israel-Lebanon border covering the war with Hezbollah and later, the violence in Gaza.
 Alfonsi also covered the war in Iraq.
 Upon her return from Baghdad, she covered Hurricane Katrina and stayed in New Orleans for more than a month reporting on the recovery and rebuilding efforts.
 Other major national stories Alfonsi has covered include Hurricane Rita and the Sago Mine Disaster in West Virginia.
 She has served as a fill-in anchor for the CBS Evening News weekend edition and regularly contributed to CBS News Sunday Morning.

-Before being promoted to CBS News correspondent, Alfonsi was a freelance correspondent for the CBS Evening News weekend edition, Up To The Minute and CBS NEWSPATH, the Network's 24-hour news service (December 2003-July 2004).
+Before being promoted to CBS News correspondent, Alfonsi was a freelance correspondent for the CBS Evening News weekend edition, Up to the Minute and CBS Newspath.
 Among the stories she covered there were the Martha Stewart trial and the return of U.S. soldiers from Iraq.

-Alfonsi was an award-winning reporter and substitute anchor for WBZ-TV, the CBS Owned station in Boston (2000-03), where she covered the ongoing Catholic Church scandal, the Michael Skakel trial and the Rhode Island nightclub fire, among other stories.
+Alfonsi was an award-winning reporter and substitute anchor for WBZ-TV, the CBS-owned station in Boston, where she covered the ongoing Catholic Church scandal, the Michael Skakel trial and the Rhode Island nightclub fire, among other stories.

-Prior to that, she was a reporter for KIRO-TV, the CBS affiliate in Seattle, Washington (1998-2000), where she covered the World Trade Organization riots.
-Alfonsi was also a general assignment reporter for WVEC–TV Norfolk, Virginia, (1995-97), where she traveled extensively with the military.
-She began her career in broadcast journalism at KHBS-TV Ft.
-Smith, Arkansas (1994-95), where she served as a news reporter, weekend weather anchor, photographer and editor.
+Prior to that, she was a reporter for KIRO-TV, the CBS affiliate in Seattle, Washington, where she covered the World Trade Organization riots.
+Alfonsi was also a general assignment reporter for WVEC–TV Norfolk, Virginia, where she traveled extensively with the military.
+She began her career in broadcast journalism at KHBS-TV in Ft.
+Smith, Arkansas, where she served as a news reporter, weekend weather anchor, photographer and editor.

 Alfonsi grew up near Washington, D.C.
 She graduated from the University of Mississippi, Oxford, in 1994 with a Bachelor of Science degree in political science and journalism studies.
-She lives in New York.
+She lives in Austin, Texas.